DefinitelyTyped/DefinitelyTyped/README.md

 For an NPM package "foo", typings for it will be at "@types/foo".
 If you can't find your package, look for it on [TypeSearch](https://microsoft.github.io/TypeSearch/).

-If you still can't find it, check if it provides its own typings.
+If you still can't find it, check if it [bundles](http://www.typescriptlang.org/docs/handbook/declaration-files/publishing.html) its own typings.
 This is usually provided in a `"types"` or `"typings"` field in the `package.json`, or just look for any ".d.ts" files in the package and manually include them with a `/// <reference path="" />`.